PyChina/weekly/content/Issue/issue-391.md

 - [为 Python 编写个 LLVM 专业工具](https://pycoders.com/link/2721/web)
     + STEPHEN DIEHL

-“We’re going to build a single module Numba-like compiler for Python.
-It won’t be nearly as featureful or complete, but should demonstrate how you can go about building your own little LLVM specializer for a subset of Python or your own custom DSL expression compiler; and integrating it with the standard NumPy/SciPy stack for whatever scientific computing domain you work.”
+"We're going to build a single module Numba-like compiler for Python.
+It won't be nearly as featureful or complete, but should demonstrate how you can go about building your own little LLVM specializer for a subset of Python or your own custom DSL expression compiler; and integrating it with the standard NumPy/SciPy stack for whatever scientific computing domain you work."

 - [Python 2.7.17 发布](https://pycoders.com/link/2731/web)